DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 :information_source: To select the PROGRAM context, press the button **where the LED is already lit**: by doing this, all LED are unlit, indicating the _Vektor_ module is switched to PROGRAM context.

 Except for the **MIX** context (default display - for its 1st page - is the MIX ENVelope trajectory / _vectors_), oscillator and program contexts is also visible on top of the OLED display (**OSC A WAVEFORM**, **OSC B WAVEFORM**, **OSC C WAVEFORM**, **OSC D WAVEFORM**, or **PROGRAM**), as "header" of their respective first page.

 ---

+### ADVANTAGE OF DISCRETE OSCILLATOR OUTPUT JACKS<a name="discreteouts"></a>

+Even the **MIX** output jack can be assumed as the most important in Vector Synthesis word, because all oscillators are constantly mixed (manually by the joystick or by applied voltages on both **X** and **Y** input jacks, and possibly by the MIX ENVelope), by using discrete A, B, C, and D output jacks only, in this case, you get **four independent oscillators** (or sound sources) in case you'll don't need the Vector Synthesis aspect of the module.
+However, you'll can combine every discrete A, B, C, and D output jacks, together with the **MIX** output jack.

+---